Page Authors on Sites create with template

 This might be a function of the solution we chose for this issue and maybe the solution doesn't account for the display on the front end?
 Not sure, but I wanted to bring this up because I think the posts attributed to Paul (or Luke in the portfolio template) might confuse folks.

-#14 Updated by Boone Gorges almost 2 years ago
+#14 Updated by Boone Gorges over 2 years ago

 Thanks for the details.
 I've made the change to the following comment: